concoctions/BlackBlox/README.md

    2. Add API token on the "account settings" page of PyPI (global scope for now)
    3. Register the API token to be the one used by Poetry: `poetry config pypi-token.pypi "<your_api_token>"`
    4. Do the actual contribution to the project 🙂
+   5. Run `poetry update` to get possible dependecy updates, and commit the updated `poetry.lock` file
+   6. Increment the package's version number in `pyproject.toml`
-   5. Build the package (wheel and source): `poetry build`.
+   7. Build the package (wheel and source): `poetry build`.
 The built artifacts will be placed in the `dist` folder
-   6. Publish to PyPI: `poetry publish`
+   8. Publish to PyPI: `poetry publish`

 ## Unit Processes